-4.3 Mechanisms for Deliberative Agents
+4.3.
+Mechanisms for Deliberative Agents

-In this section we investigate what mechanisms can be designed that satisfy the properties outlined in Section 4.2.
-We £rst note that it is trivially possible to design a mechanism which is preference formation-independent, deliberation-proof, and non-misleading.
-Any dictatorial mechanism which always selects the preferred outcome of one agent satis£es the proposed properties.
-Similarly any completely random mechanism where the outcome is independent of the agents' preferences also satis£es the properties.
+In this section we investigate what sort of mechanisms can be designed which satisfy the properties outlined in Section 4.2.
+We first note that it is trivially possible to design a mechanism which is preference formation-independent, deliberation-proof, and non-misleading.
+Any dictatorial mechanism which always selects the preferred outcome of one agent satisfies the proposed properties.
+Similarly any completely random mechanism where the outcome is independent of the agents' preferences also satisfies the properties.
 Therefore, in the rest of this paper we restrict ourselves to strategy-dependent mechanisms where the outcome selected by the mechanism depends on the strategies chosen by the agents.

-Definition 3 (Strategy-dependent) A mechanism $M = (S_1, ..., S_n, g(\cdot))$ is strategy dependent if for each agent i there exists strategies s'i , s''i such that for strategy profiles $s' = (s_1, ..., s{i-1}, s'i, s{i+1}, ..., s_n)$ and $s'' = (s_1, ..., s{i-1}, s''i, s{i+1}, ..., s_n)$, it is the case that
+Definition 3 (Strategy-dependent) A mechanism $M = (S_1, \ldots, S_n, g(\cdot))$ is strategy dependent if for each agent i there exists strategies s'i , s''i such that for strategy profiles $s' = (s_1, \ldots, s{i-1}, s'i, s{i+1}, \ldots, s_n)$ and $s'' = (s_1, \ldots, s{i-1}, s''i, s{i+1}, \ldots, s_n)$, it is the case that $g(s') \neq g(s'')$.

-$$g(s') \neq g(s'')$$

 Most interesting mechanisms are strategy-dependent.
-For example, any mechanism which maximizes social welfare must be strategydependent.
-We note that mechanisms involving randomization can be strategy-dependent.
-For example, an auction which allocates an item randomly, based on a probability weighted by its bid, is strategy-dependent.
+For example, any mechanism which maximizes social welfare must be strategy-dependent.3